Now accepting proposals for 2026 Reading Circle Leaders!

 If you bring depth of experience and a passion for your craft, becoming a Huddle Leader allows you to guide thoughtful discussions that both challenge and inspire your colleagues who have a desire to connect, learn, and grow.

-BECOME A FOUNDING HUDDLE LEADER!
+BECOME A FOUNDING READING CIRCLE LEADER!

 Have you reached a season in your career where you want to give back—or pay it forward?